 When the follicles are ready for egg retrieval, an injection of human chorionic gonadotropin (HcG) or Lupron® is administered to finalize the egg maturity.
 This time-sensitive injection determines the timing of the procedure to remove the eggs.

-The egg retrieval is done by your OC Fertility doctor in an operating room attached to the IVF lab (CCRM OC), where an anesthesiologist administers anesthesia to make sure patients are comfortable.
+The egg retrieval is done by your OC Fertility® doctor where an anesthesiologist administers anesthesia to make sure patients are comfortable.
 Using ultrasound guidance, the follicles are drained and eggs are removed and sent to the adjacent embryology lab for evaluation.
 At the time of surgery and under a microscope, the embryologist identifies the eggs from within the follicular fluid.

 During this step, the sperm is introduced to the egg, either in a culture dish or via intracytoplasmic sperm injection (ICSI).
 After one day, they check to see if the sperm has successfully fertilized the egg.

-The OC Fertility/CCRM OC team can freeze any excess healthy embryos for future use.
+The OC Fertility® team can freeze any excess healthy embryos for future use.

 Once the fertilized egg reaches the blastocyst stage — which usually takes five to six days — your OC Fertility® provider can implant the embryo in your uterine lining using ultrasound guidance for the most precision possible.